Chat with us, powered by LiveChat

 Studying the Certificate III in Pathology Collection at Holmesglen

-You will be trained in areas including phlebotomy (blood collection), infection control, ECG, first aid, customer service, work organisation and medical terminology.<p>The course is delivered at Holmesglen's specialised pathology and biotechnology education facility, where emphasis is placed on practical training.
-You will practise your newly acquired skills in our fully operational clinical skills laboratory, giving you opportunities to refine your skills so you feel confident entering the workforce.<p>For information on healthcare workers and students living with blood-borne viruses and performing exposure-prone procedures at risk of exposure to blood-borne viruses, please refer to the<a href= "https://holmesglen.edu.au/Holmesglen/media/PDFs/cdna-national-guidelines-healthcare-workers.pdf"> Australian national guidelines (PDF 895KB)</a>.
+The course is delivered at Holmesglen's state-of-the-art pathology and biotechnology education facility, where a strong emphasis is placed on practical, hands-on training.
+You will practice your newly acquired skills in our fully operational clinical skills laboratory, equipped with the latest technology, providing a real-world experience.
+Our supportive learning environment ensures you receive guidance from industry-experienced educators, helping you refine your skills and build confidence as you prepare to enter the workforce.<p>For information on healthcare workers and students living with blood-borne viruses and performing exposure-prone procedures at risk of exposure to blood-borne viruses, please refer to the<a href= "https://holmesglen.edu.au/Holmesglen/media/PDFs/cdna-national-guidelines-healthcare-workers.pdf"> Australian national guidelines (PDF 895KB)</a>.

 Entry Requirements

-Good passes in all subjects at Year 12/ Matriculation or the overseas equivalent.
-English language proficiency equivalent to IELTS 6.0 with no individual band score less than 6.0.<br> For equivalent English language tests see <a href="https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility">https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility</a>.
-Learners must be 18 years of age at course commencement.
-In order to comply with the recommendations of the Australian Government, Department of Health, and current pathology placement requirements, the following serology evidence must be provided prior to course commencement.<p>- Hepatitis B Surface antibodies<br>- Hepatitis C <br>- Hepatitis A Ab<br>- HIV<br>- Measles / Mumps / Rubella<br>- (MMR)Varicella<br>- Chicken Pox<br>- Diphtheria, Tetanus & Pertussis<br>- Polio<br>- Tuberculosis<br>- COVID-19 including booster<br>- Influenza<p>Learners will be required to pass a national police records check prior to placements, and meet clinical placement immunisation requirements stated above.<p>Typically, eligible learners will have the ability to:<br>• Interact, communicate and work in small teams<br>• Comprehend technical reading material (Instrumentation Manuals, Standard Operating Procedures and Material Safety Data Sheets etc.)<br>• Problem solve such as identifying when data is outside expected results and identifying possible causes<br>• Apply basic digital literacy<br> A physical ability to stand for long periods and fine motor control are recommended.
+1. Good passes at Year 12 or the overseas equivalent. <p>2.
+English language proficiency equivalent to IELTS 6.0 or equivalent.
+For equivalent English language tests see <a href="https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility">https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility</a>.<br> <br>3.
+Students must be at least 18 at the commencement of the course.<p>In order to comply with the recommendations of the Australian Government, Department of Health, and current pathology placement requirements, learners must provide the following serology evidence prior to course commencement:<p>- Hepatitis B Surface antibodies<br>- Hepatitis C <br>- Hepatitis A Ab<br>- HIV<br>- Measles / Mumps / Rubella<br>- (MMR)Varicella<br>- Chicken Pox<br>- Diphtheria, Tetanus & Pertussis<br>- Polio<br>- Tuberculosis<br>- COVID-19 including booster<br>- Influenza<p>Learners will be required to pass a national police records check prior to placements, and meet clinical placement immunisation requirements stated above.<p>Typically, eligible learners will have the ability to:<br>• Interact, communicate and work in small teams<br>• Comprehend technical reading material (Instrumentation Manuals, Standard Operating Procedures and Material Safety Data Sheets etc.)<br>• Problem solve such as identifying when data is outside expected results and identifying possible causes<br>• Apply basic digital literacy<br> A physical ability to stand for long periods and fine motor control are recommended.

 Recognition of prior learning